 Christmas and New Year’s festivities often involve generous servings of alcohol.
 If you’re going to drive, it’s important to remember your limits.
 Both New Zealand and Australia have a BAC of .05, with even stricter restrictions for younger drivers.
 It’s important to know your limit, and if you think you might be over, catch an Uber or let someone else drive.

 Christmas is often a time for shiny new gadgets.
 But while it may be tempting to play with the new smartwatch or tablet while driving, it isn’t worth the risk.
-This is because your ability react to dangerous situations increases when your attention is split between driving and your new device.
+This is because your ability react to dangerous situations decreases when your attention is split between driving and your new device.

 Using a mobile phone while driving can be as dangerous as drink driving.
 Recent data suggests this number is even higher for smartwatches.
 One thing to keep in mind is that when travelling at 60km/h, you’ll travel 33 meters if you take your eyes of the road for just two seconds.
 If you're driving, make sure you put your new devices away; any messages or alerts can wait until you're safely at your destination.
 And if the message is urgent, find a safe place to pull over so you can safely divert your attention away from the road.